 2. Install using the Snap

-2nd way for the installation of Minecraft on Ubuntu is using the snap package manager.
+Minecraft is also available as a snap package bundled with all dependencies.
 Snap comes pre-installed on Ubuntu 20 but for older you might be required to install it.

 $ sudo snap install mc-installer